-I use Buffer to manage all of my Linked In, Facebook and Twitter posts.
+I use Buffer to manage all of my Linked In, Facebook, and Twitter posts.
 You can add your posts whenever you think of them, and Buffer spreads them out and posts them according to a schedule you set up.
-I have the $10 a month plan so I can schedule my posts once a month and not just 10 at a time with the free version.
+I have the $10 a month plan so I can schedule my posts once a month and not just ten at a time with the free version.

-There are a lot of great tools out there for sending emails and newsletters and there are pros and cons to each.
-Constant Contact has a great editor and lots of templates to get yours started (my readers get a $30 credit when you signup here).
+There are a lot of great tools out there for sending emails and newsletters, and there are pros and cons to each.
+Constant Contact has a great editor and lots of templates to get yours started (my readers get a $75 credit when you signup here).
 I also use their EventSpot service for managing meetings and training events where I need to sell tickets.

 Software & Apps

-Here’s some of the software, apps and services we use to keep life and business running smoothly.
+Here are some of the software, apps, and services we use to keep life and business running smoothly.
 This is probably the section that will change the most, so check back often!

-It doesn’t matter if you are a zillionaire or just getting started, I think everyone needs to operate their business and their personal finances based on a monthly budget.
-Creating and sticking to a monthly budget is especially important for salespeople (who typically have income that varies from one month to the next).
-It even works if your running a small business – no need for QuickBooks.
+It doesn’t matter if you’re a zillionaire or just getting started; I believe everyone needs to operate their personal (and business!) finances on a monthly budget.
+Creating and sticking to a monthly budget is of particular importance for salespeople (whose income can vary considerably from month to month).
+YNAB even works for small businesses – no need for QuickBooks.
 We have a personal budget and a separate budget setup for our business.
-This allows Shane and I to run our business with the same debt-free, zero based budget philosophy that we use for our personal finances.
+This allows me and Shane to run our business with the same debt-free, zero-based budget philosophy that we use for our personal finances.

-With the constant security breaches in the news these days, it’s REALLY important that every website you use has a different password.
+With the constant security breaches in the news these days, it’s critical that every website you use has a different password.
 And the most secure passwords are really long ones – but how can anyone remember all that stuff?
 You need a password manager!

-I was reluctant to use a password manager (too techie!), but my husband did a bunch of research and finally convinced me that we needed to start using OnePassword.
+I was reluctant to use a password manager (too techie!), but my husband did a bunch of research and finally convinced me that we needed to start using 1Password.
 I’m so glad we did!
-It automatically creates unique, secure passwords for all my sites and it integrates with my internet browser, iPhone and iPad so I never have to remember (or type in) a password again!
+It automatically creates unique, secure passwords for all my sites, and it integrates with my internet browser, iPhone, and iPad, so I never have to remember (or type in) a password again!

-Make sure your computer gets backed up (to the cloud) every night so you don’t lose data in the case of a fire or hardware failure.
+Make sure your computer gets backed up (to the cloud) every night, so you don’t lose data in the case of a fire or hardware failure.
 This is especially crucial if you are using a laptop that could get lost or stolen.
-Since I use SugarSync (see above) to keep my numerous computers in sync, I just make sure my home computer is backed up every night.

-Note: I use a different service that does not seem to be taking any new clients anymore – so I am recommending Carbonite, which gets rave reviews and is an industry standard.
+Note: I use a different service that does not seem to be taking any new clients anymore – so I am recommending Carbonite, which gets rave reviews.